Hiring physicians is handled directly by GIM.

 - Area(s) of interest (consult, quality, education, etc.) if applicable

-- Diversity and equity – UW faculty strive to deliver equitable healthcare in an environment that celebrates diversity.
+- Diversity and equity: the University of Washington faculty strive to deliver equitable healthcare in an environment that celebrates diversity.
 Please provide a one-paragraph statement addressing either 1) experiences with diversity in training, professional/military work, previous teaching, and service or 2) potential to foster more equitable healthcare delivery in the Division of GIM.

-4. Candidates will also be asked to fill out an online preference form:
+Candidates will also be asked to fill out the following online forms:

 - Shift Preference: Predominantly days or predominantly nights (Please note: all positions require some night and swing shift work.)

-- Clinical Site Preference: HMC, UWMC, NWH, or VAPSHCS (optional)
+- Clinical Site Preference: HMC, UWMC, UWMC Consultative Medicine (daytime), NWH, or VAPSHCS

 For more information or questions, please send an email to Pearlie Tapang Quint, GIM Academic HR Manager.